getsentry/sentry-docs/src/collections/_documentation/workflow/discover.md

 {%- endfor -%}
 </table>

-Additionally, any custom user-defined tags can also be accessed with the `tags[...]` syntax
+Additionally, any custom user-defined tags can also be queried in the same way